Chicago teachers face work stoppage in COVID-19 safety plan dispute | Education

 Chicago teachers face work stoppage in COVID-19 safety plan dispute

-Both sides, however, vowed to continue to negotiate.
+During separate news conferences on Sunday night, Mayor Lori Lightfoot said talks stalled while union president Jesse Sharkey said it was "disappointed" and "frustrated" with the process.
+Both sides vowed to continue to negotiate.

+"I think we can still get a deal done," Lightfoot told MNSBC on Monday morning.
+"A strike would be catastrophic, mostly for our kids."
+Lightfoot added that officials were awaiting a response from the union after the city put forward its latest proposal, saying a few tough issues remained and urging teachers "to meet us halfway."

+Vaccines remained an issue, and Lightfoot said officials were working to get teachers, particularly those working or living in the hardest-hit areas, vaccinated as soon as possible.
 Tension between the two sides grew in recent days after rank-and-file members voted in favor of staying remote and not going back to their schools until their needs are met.

 The union has threatened to stop working altogether, form picket lines and strike if the district retaliates against any members who fail to report to school buildings.
-CPS CEO Janice Jackson on Sunday ordered 10,000 teachers to report to work in-person on Monday and warned those that do not have a valid reason for their absence will be considered absent without leave.
+Chicago Public Schools CEO Janice Jackson on Sunday ordered 10,000 teachers to report to work in-person on Monday and said those who did not have a valid reason for their absence would be considered absent without leave.
 She said they would be locked out of their remote systems on Monday if they do not report to work.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)